takase1121/notcached/FAQ.md

-# Memcached Tips
+# Memcached FAQ

-Here are some tips regarding Memcached.
+Here are some FAQ regarding Memcached.

 ## Memcached Keys